 Rikter made no comment, occupied with his own thoughts as he sewed seal skins together for the ship’s sails.

-Building a ship is a hard work.
+Building a ship is hard work.
 Aimek was right that he wouldn’t make it alone, without Rikter.
-Now, when the ship had been finished and named - “Swift Seagull” written on her side in old world’s language - was the time to test it.
-Elie wanted to sail with the guys, but Aimek didn’t let her.
+Now, when the ship had been finished and named - “Swift Seagull” was written on her side in the old world’s language - it was the time to test it.
+Elie wanted to sail with the men, but Aimek didn’t let her.

 Elie gave Aimek a hug and kissed him on the forehead.
-Rikter, who happened to stand not far away from them, had silently clenched his fists.
+Rikter, who happened to stand not far away from them, silently clenched his fists and made a deep breath.
 A minute later he seemed perfectly calm again, helping Aimek with launching the ship.

 “Swift Seagull” turned out to be far from perfect.
 Very far.
-No wonder: it was the first real ship Aimek ever built, as he used to make only little models before - the ones supposed to decorate your home and surprise your guests and never go anywhere near water.
-Building a real, seaworthy ship was quite a different thing.
+No wonder: it was the first real ship Aimek had ever built.
+He had always been a fan of everything ship-related and knew a good deal about that but the ships he used to build before were small models supposed to decorate your home and surprise your guests but never go anywhere near water.
+Building a real, seaworthy ship was a very different thing.

 The iceman didn’t give up, though.
 Months of trial and error, launches and repairs were exhausting for both him and his friend, but they made progress.